ibm-messaging/event-streams-samples/kafka-java-console-sample/README.md

 Alternatively, you can run only the producer or only the consumer by respectively adding `-producer` or `-consumer`  to the command above.

+You can also specify the Kafka topic to use by adding the `-topic` argument.
+For example specifying: `-topic mytopic` would use Kafka topic `mytopic`.

 The sample will run indefinitely until interrupted.
 To stop the process, use `Ctrl+C`, for example.

 ## Running the Sample (Bluemix)